Build A Marshmallow Tower – Engineering

 - A base of some form to build on so that you can turn it easily.

-Step 1 – He builds a base and he doesn’t skimp on the marshmallows!
+Step 1 – Build a base.
+T didn’t skimp on the marshmallows!

 Let us know if you have ever built your own marshmallow tower.
 Have any tips?
 Share away.
 We love to hear from you!